clocktower-protocol/clocktower-docs/docs/whitepaper/whitepaper.md

 ## Abstract

 Clocktower is an Ethereum Virtual Machine (EVM)-based, decentralized protocol for recurrent payments.
 Parties who wish to exchange goods and/or services provide payment details off-chain for an initial set-up and third-party agents are financially incentivized to execute payments from master list of transactions.
-In this way, Clocktower allows for scheduled payments to be reliably processed in the future **without a central processor**--a feature currently unavailable to smart contract blockchains.
+In this way, Clocktower allows for scheduled payments to be reliably processed in the future **without a central processor**.
 This whitepaper will detail the mechanisms and use-cases of the protocol.

 ## 1. Introduction